SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 sales and is greedy.
 A clear alternative is to treat electric power as a public good, so the government can always regulate the price level.
 There is no need for a competitive market for something like education, housing, energy or food.
+Except in New Zealand where we have plentiful food, there is a good reason to have a market to have consumer preference dictate relative prices.
+In other countries food could be scarce and so better to then have a
+semi-market: people could have food credits and can use them for any available food purchases, then the social equity adjustments can be simpler and made at the margins.

 The idea of markets is to allow consumers with adequate purchasing power to determine relative prices.
 But when we are talking about basic human necessities like water, air, energy, food, housing, the need for a free market needs to be seriously questioned.
-MMT proper might be agnostic on such political preferences, but at least MMT reveals what is possible and distinguishing what is necessary.
+MMT proper might be agnostic on such political preferences, but at least MMT reveals what is possible and distinguishes between what is possible and what is necessary.
 Markets are not always necessary for price stability.
 Moreover, markets tend to settle at a Pareto distribution --- the *rich take all* effect, so even when equilibrated they produce injustice.
-Spiritual economics, which Ōhanga Pai is trying to promote, is about an equilibrium of an entirely different kind, one of shared optimal prosperity and fairness, hard work is fairly compensated, rentiers are eliminated, and not just about mere market clearing equilibria.
+Spiritual economics, which Ōhanga Pai is trying to promote, is about an equilibrium of an entirely different kind, one of shared optimal prosperity and fairness, hard work is fairly compensated, rentiers are eliminated, and is not just about mere market clearing equilibria.

 1. The currency-issuing government (like NZ) is a currency monopolist.
 2. The government can fix prices through: